 Provider credentialing services from Medusind are extremely affordable and competitively priced.
 There is an a la carte fee based on a per provider rate that also takes into account the number of insurance carriers with which a provider is contracted.
 Or, based on your organization’s needs, credentialing services can be bundled into a revenue cycle management rate.

-No, our provider credentialing service rate is inclusive primary source verification services.
+No, our provider credentialing service rate is inclusive of primary source verification services.

 Healthcare organizations, regardless of size, benefit from the elimination of the administrative burden tied to chasing paperwork, contacting and waiting on 3rd parties to provide documentation, and managing a multitude of carrier portals to keep credentialing and enrollment up to date.
 Additionally, outsourcing credentialing to Medusind provides the peace of mind that you’ll avoid the fire drill of a last minute enrollment and the revenue crunch of a missed re-enrollment.